 The First Home Loan is a financial support program offered by Kāinga Ora.
 Most lenders currently require a minimum 20% deposit for a home.
 But with a First Home Loan you only need a 5% deposit.
 This is because Kāinga Ora underwrites the loan, allowing lenders to provide loans that would otherwise sit outside their lending standards.

-So, with a First Home Loan, it’s possible to secure a loan for a house with a deposit of just 5%.
+Up until recently, the First Home Loan was only available for houses priced under strict regional price caps.
+However, in this year’s Budget the price caps were removed.
+So, with a First Home Loan, now it’s even easier to secure a loan for a home with a deposit of just 5%.

 Can anyone get the First Home Loan?